 - Add a layer of potatoes and onions into the skillet, and sprinkle with half the seasonings.
 Pour ½ of the sauce mixture over the layer of potatoes, and repeat with a layer of potatoes and onions.
 Sprinkle with the other half of the seasonings, and pour the rest of the sauce over the potatoes.

-- Bake on your pellet grill, uncovered on the grill for 45-50 minutes.
-Move the pan to the other side of the grill and turn it halfway through the cook time to ensure even cooking.
+- Bake on your pellet grill, uncovered, for 45-50 minutes.
+Move the pan to the other side of the grill and turn it halfway through the cooking time to ensure even cooking.

-- Combine the parmesan and cheddar cheeses in a small bowl, and sprinkle over the top of the potatoes, and cook for 10-15 minutes, or until potatoes are fork-tender and the cheese is bubbly and melted.
+- Combine the parmesan, mozzarella, and cheddar cheeses in a small bowl and sprinkle over the top of the potatoes and cook for 10-15 minutes, or until potatoes are fork-tender and the cheese is bubbly and melted.

 - Remove from grill and sprinkle with chives if desired.